terra-campaigns/unsettled/campaigns/Book_01/inklings.md

 ## Snoozed

-- [ ] **Tarot cards first session of a month, or when returning to a location previously visited.**
-- [ ] Razzie: Single Gem: You inherited a Single Gem (500gp, cold and brittle) from a long-dead relative.
-It arrived with a warning: squander your newfound riches, and a debt long thought forgotten would be called.
-- [ ] Indigo: You were a peddler of fake prophesies, but when one turned out to be true, it drew unwanted attention.
-Roll on the **Omens** table, but keep the result to yourself.
-- [ ] Varg & Gunther: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
-With each passing month, the stone grows heavier by one slot.
-Until your debt is lifted, you cannot truly die.
-- [ ] Fairy Queen's bargains
-- [ ] Indigo: You owe a great debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection as well as your obligation.
 - [ ] Tax papers from the monastery were destroyed, but there were copies in the capital.
 - [ ] Documents make Griffin look as stealing money.
-- [ ] Middle waters demise

 ## Exploration